Life estate

 In common law and statutory law, a life estate (or life tenancy) is the ownership of immovable property for the duration of a person's life.
-In legal terms, it is an estate in real property that ends at death when ownership of the property may revert to the original owner, or it may pass to another person.
+In legal terms, it is an estate in real property that ends at death, when the property rights may revert to the original owner or to another person.
 The owner of a life estate is called a "life tenant".
+The person who will take over the rights upon death is said to have a "remainder" interest and is known as a "remainderman".